DIBULI/VIO-autonomous-tests/README.md

 ### Prepare the dataset

-Use the VIOs/scripts/prepare-dataset.sh to download the required dataset
+Use the `scripts/prepare-dataset.sh` to download the required dataset You can modify the variable `DATA_PATH` in the shell script where the datasets are gonna be stored
 ```
-bash VIOs/scripts/prepare-dataset.sh
+bash /scripts/prepare-dataset.sh
 ```

 ### Initialize the workspace using Docker

 ```
-cd VIOs && docker build .
+bash build.sh
 ```

 ### Run all the tests